youngker/apparmor-wiki/AlternativeMethodsforSystemWideRestrictions.md

 }
 ```

-Another solution is to use the [alternative methods to enforce system wide restrictions](AlternativeMethodsforSystemWideRestrictions).
+Another solution is to use the [recommended method to enforce system wide restrictions](AppArmorSystemWideRestrictions).

+## Application Whitelist/Global policy can not be hidden by namespacing

+Because the global policy profile is used to setup the transitions to application policy it is

+hrmm actually you can use namespaces to hide it, its just different/harder

 # Pain points